RostCS/DU-FuelScreen/README.md

 ## Planned Features

- - Support for any combination of 8 tanks, for non-hybrid ships
+ - ~~Support for any combination of 8 tanks, for non-hybrid ships~~ Added in 1.3
  - Rocket Tank Support
  - Support to display the percentage filled as a text value on top of the bar
  - Support to display the size of the tank on the bar